carlos-araujo-aus/app_translator_monorepo/README.md

     cd backend
     npm install
     ```
-    Create a `.env` file in the `backend` directory and add the following variables:
+    Create a `.env` file in the `backend` directory.
+You can use `.env.example` as a template.
+Fill in the required variables:
     ```env
     # Deepgram API Configuration
     DEEPGRAM_API_KEY="YOUR_DEEPGRAM_API_KEY_HERE"